nemethconsulting/rec-hockey-service/docs/nav.md

-# Use these links to discover more about the Hockey League API
+# Use these links to discover more about the Recreational Hockey League API

 ## Quick Start
 [Make your first call!](quick-start.md)